Martyrs of New Guinea

 The Martyrs of New Guinea were Christians including clergy, teachers, and medical staff serving in New Guinea who were executed during the Japanese invasion during World War II in 1942 and 1943.
-A total of 333 church workers including Papuans and visiting missionaries from a range of denominations were killed during the invasion.
+A total of 333 church workers including Papuans and visiting missionaries from a range of denominations were killed during the Japanese occupation of New Guinea.

-Japanese Invasion
+Japanese invasion

-After Japan entered war in the Pacific on December 7th, 1941, many civilian populations of Australia's island territories were evacuated.
-There were fears people of European descent would be in particular danger - along with islanders and Papuans working alongside them - but no order was issued for the evacuation of missionaries.
-So, many Christians voluntarily chose to continue in their voication despite the approaching danger.
+After the Empire of Japan entered war in the Pacific on 7 December 1941, many civilian populations of Australia's island territories were evacuated.
+There were fears that people of European descent would be in particular danger - along with islanders and Papuans working alongside them - but no order was issued for the evacuation of missionaries.
+So, many Christians voluntarily chose to continue in their vocation despite the approaching danger.
 In January 1942 the Anglican Bishop of New Guinea, Philip Strong, advised clergy and staff to faithfully remain working in New Guinea:

 “One thing only I can guarantee is that if we do not forsake Christ here in Papua in His Body, the Church, He will not forsake us.
 He will uphold us; He will strengthen us and He will guide us and keep us though the days that lie ahead.
 If we all left, it would take years for the Church to recover from our betrayal of our trust.
 If we remain—and even if the worst came to the worst and we were all to perish in remaining—the Church would not perish, for there would have been no breach of trust in its walls, but its foundations and structure would have received added strength for the future building by our faithfulness unto death.”

-The same month Japan captured Rabaul and began its campaign south to the capital Port Moresby.
-During the campaign hundreds of Christians were killed by the Japanese and collaborating Papuans.
+The New Guinea campaign of the Pacific War lasted from January 1942 until the end of the war in August 1945.
+During the initial phase in early 1942, Japan invaded the Territory of New Guinea on 23 January and Territory of Papua on 21 July and overran Dutch New Guinea (part of the Netherlands East Indies) beginning on 29 March.
+During the campaign and Japanese occupation, hundreds of Christians were killed by the Japanese and collaborating Papuans.

 Martyrs

-Reported numbers of those killed varies, but the Anglican Board of Mission (Australia) follows the University of Papua New Guinea research that there were:
+Reported numbers of those killed varies, but the Anglican Board of Mission – Australia follows the University of Papua New Guinea research that there were: